More than 200 species of birds, including songbirds, hawks, owls,

 species and numbers of dead birds in Thurston County.
 We are using that information as part of our overall West Nile Virus response plan.

-internet access, you may report the dead bird by calling
+not have internet access, you may report the dead bird

 reporting let us know the location where the bird was found, the species of the bird, and the number of birds observed.